Jacques Davy Duperron: Cardinal du Perron

 In 1606, while still in Rome, du Perron was appointed archbishop of Sens by the King, an act approved by Pope Paul V in Consistory on 9 October 1606.
 Like his predecessor at Sens, he became Primate of the Gauls and Germany, and Grand Almoner of the King of France (which also made him President of the Bibliothèque du Roi, which at that time was located at Fontainebleau).
 He was also ex officio the director of the College Royal.
 The King also appointed him Commander of the Order of the Holy Spirit.
 Du Perron began his return to France in the Autumn of 1607.
 He was received by the Grand Duke of Tuscany in Florence, who wrote to King Henry in praise of du Perron on 21 September.
 He visited Cardinal Giustiniani in Bologna, and then went to Venice, from which he wrote to the King on 5 October.
 He then passed on toward France by way of Milan.
 After his return from Rome, he was present continually at the Royal Court for more than a year.
 He did not take possession of his throne in the Cathedral of Sens until 26 October 1608.
-After the death of Henry IV in 1610, he took an active part in the states-general of 1614, when he vigorously upheld the ultramontane doctrines against the Third Estate.
+After the death of Henry IV in 1610, he took an active part in the Estates General of 1614, when he vigorously upheld the ultramontane doctrines against the Third Estate.
 His speech against an oath to the French crown, proposed at this Estates General, much like the English Oath of Allegiance, was printed in French and later translated into English.
 These publications occasioned a response from King James VI and I, to which the Cardinal replied (again, originally in French, with a later English translation).

 He died on Wednesday 5 September 1618, at the age of 63.
-His viscera were entombed in the Jesuit church of Saint-Louis in Paris, while his body was buried in the Choir of his cathedral in Sens.
+His viscera were entombed in the Jesuit Church of Saint-Louis in Paris, while his body was buried in the Choir of his cathedral in Sens.